tabbykatz/100-days-of-code/r1-log.md

 ### day 15/99
 Lots of coding today.
 Two algorithm study sessions, javascript practice and OH!
  I had to rebuild my entire environment from zsh on up.
 (Not complaining... applecare gave me a new laptop so that's stellar)
+### day 16/99
+ May this be my darkest day of 100 days of code.
+I discovered early this morning that I lost my private keys when I replaced my laptop.
+(I know, I
+		 know, I should have X...)
+It was a huge blow.
+Still, did some algo work, javascript, and mapped out my final project for school.
+Tomorrow is a new day.